IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    reduce the overall bandwidth requirements of a network slice and provide economic advantages to the customer.

-   For example, in a hub-and-spoke network slice scenario, multiple customer’s spoke sites are expected to be dynamically connected to the hub site and the bandwidth is shared between the spoke sites.
+   For example, in a hub-and-spoke network slice scenario, multiple customer's spoke sites are expected to be dynamically connected to the hub site and the bandwidth is shared between the spoke sites.
 To create a customized topology with two virtual nodes, one representing all the spoke sites and the other representing